 Strengths alignment increases the setting of personally meaningful goals.
-(Madden, Green and Grant, 2011)
+(Madden, Green and,d Grant, 2011)

-Strengths use is a good predicator of workplace engagement and people who use their strengths at work are six times more engaged.
+Strengths use is a good predicatopredictorr of workplace engagement and people who use their strengths at work are six times more engaged.
 (Harter, Schmidt and Hayes, 2002, and Gallup, 2012)

-One way is to help parents understand child’s unique strengths.
-This understanding can be accomplished by detailed observations, school reports, or talent reports ( if school climate, which is rare thing, is supportive of whole child development).
-They have to understand what it means to have a certain gift and grasp subtle specificities of child’s uniqueness.
-It means parents should know child’s likes and dislikes, good and bad sides of child’s temperament, learning preferences and challenges.
-To get into child’s world, means empathising with child’s feelings and emotions, and “listening” with more than just their ears.
-They have to strengthen child’s sense of belonging and significance.
+One way is to help parents understand their child’s unique strengths.
+This understanding can be accomplished by detailed observations, school reports, or talent reports ( if school climate, which is a rare thing, is supportive of whole child development).
+They have to understand what it means to have a certain gift and grasp subtle specificities of a child’s uniqueness.
+It means parents should know the child’s likes and dislikes, the good and bad sides of the child’s temperament, learning preferences, and challenges.
+To get into a child’s s world means empathizing with the child’s feelings and emotions, and “listening” with more than just their ears.
+They have to strengthen the child’s sense of belonging and significance.
 All of these influence child’s potential.

-This understanding can be fined-tuned and accomplished through some of present strengths-based assessments, workshops and strengths-based coaching sessions. ( more on GiftedLab’s website).
+This understanding can be fine-tuned and accomplished through some of the present strengths-based assessments, workshops, and strengths-based coaching sessions. ( more on GiftedLab’s website).
 We can “train” parents how to work with and create activities for their children in accord with their potentials.
 Sometimes, some children with gifts that are not so socially appreciated (for example, being people’s person vs math wizard) find themselves less appreciated by the environment.

 The other way is to provide strength-based coaching and workshops directly to children/teens/young adults and their educators.
-It’s their role to prepare students for the changing world of work, uncertainty and loss of work-life identity that haunt youth in not so far away future.
-Ultimate goal is to prepare young people to manage the complexities of their career journeys and career-related transitions, not only in the early years but, throughout their working lives.
+It’s their role to prepare students for the changing world of work, uncertainty, and loss of work-life identity that haunt youth is not so far away future.
+The ultimate goal is to prepare young people to manage the complexities of their career journeys and career-related transitions, not only in the early years but, throughout their working lives.
 But, little has been done to prevent alienation.
-Only in progressive school systems ( rare phenomenon indeed), we apply more holistic approach to a child development and focus on developmental tasks that must be completed successfully in childhood to motivate learners to set and realise specific career and life goals.
-Especially, developing countries are characterised by this disadvantage and lack of promoting career development and life design in the early years.
+Only in progressive school systems (rare phenomenon indeed), we apply a more holistic approach to child development and focus on developmental tasks that must be completed successfully in childhood to motivate learners to set and realize specific career and life goals.
+Especially, developing countries are characterized by this disadvantage and lack of promoting career development education and life design in the early years.

 In GiftedLab we will work to see more people using their inner gifts… Follow us and join us on this discrete revolution…